Get

 3. Health Testing

 Responsible, ethical breeders take steps to reduce the chance of their puppies being affected by inherited diseases that can affect the breed.
 You must research and understand which health tests and screening schemes are relevant to your breed, the American Kennel Club (AKC) website is a good starting point.
-Breeders that participate in AKC Breeder Programs certify that the parents have had the applicable health screens as recommended by their AKC parent club.
+Breeders who participate in AKC Breeder Programs certify that the parents have had the applicable health screens as recommended by their AKC parent club.

 The costs of health screening for the parents will vary depending on the breed.
 Some tests, such as DNA swabs, can be done at home and sent to a special laboratory, while other tests require you to go to your local vet (for example X-rays for hip and elbow evaluation).
 Finally, for some screens you will need to go to a specialist center.